 🔹Dragon Health: Only breed healthy adult bearded dragons (at least 18 months old) with desirable traits.
 Ensure they are free from parasites, respiratory infections, or any other health concerns that could be passed on to their offspring.
 A pre-breeding vet check is highly recommended.

 🔹Breeding Season: Bearded dragons naturally breed during the warmer months, typically spring and summer.
 In captivity, you may need to create a brumation period (a dormancy phase) by mimicking cooler temperatures and shorter daylight hours.
 This can help stimulate their breeding instincts.
+You can learn more about this natural behavior in our bearded dragon brumation guide.

 🔹Ethical Considerations: Do you have a plan for finding responsible homes for the baby bearded dragons?
 Breeding should never be done for profit alone.
 Responsible breeders often maintain waiting lists or partner with reptile rescue organizations to ensure good homes for hatchlings.